MGMT20133 - International Business, Strategy and Corporate Transformation

 Feedback

-Students enjoyed this unit and always find the workshops and tutorials of great assistance.
+Students enjoyed this unit and always found the workshops and tutorials of great assistance.
 The case studies are very helpful in applying the theory towards a scenario as a practical activity.
-The only criticism I would have, is the timing during the work day.
-As many of us are working, being able to take time out to attend is difficult.
-Thank you again Quamrul for an excellent course.

 Recommendation

 Continue with the lecture and workshop model.
-As most students are part-time and work full-time, an evening class from 6-9 could be considered.
+Most students are part-time and work full-time, so an evening workshop from 6-8 and a recorded lecture could be considered.

 Action Taken